dongqi-DQ/GEO4PALM/README.md

 Note that this requires no urban variables (e.g. buildings and streets) in the input static driver.
 If precursor run is not required, users do not need to specify `nx` and `ny`.
 This script can be found in `$master_directory/util/tools/`

-## Have questions or issues?
+## Do you have any questions or issues?

-You are welcome to ask it on the GitHub issue system.
+You are welcome to raise them in the GitHub issue system.

 --------------------------------------------------------------------------------------------